 Your lead management platform routes lead to reps are based entirely on your lead routing and assignment rules.

-Beyond the round-robin approach, where reps are assigned equally across all reps, one by one, there are 6 common options to consider:
+Beyond the round-robin approach, where reps are assigned equally across all reps, there are six common options to consider:

 - Lead routing by territory.
 For instance, West Coast leads go to West Coast reps.

 - Lead routing by deal value.
 Leads with potential values above a certain limit go to more experienced reps and vice versa.

 - Lead routing by company hierarchy.
 For instance, if a given rep already has a relationship with your Fox account, and a lead for a Marvel business comes through (these 2 companies are owned by the same parent company, Disney), it gets assigned to them.